(715) 725-0820

 Can I Call or Text You In-Between Sessions?

-Under HIPPA privacy law, you are able to opt-in with a signature to non-secure forms of communication.
-I, however, do NOT discuss personal or clinical information via these channels.
+Regarding content of our communications in between session, I do NOT discuss personal or clinical information via these channels.
 I only respond to issues related to billing, scheduling, and logistics, with perhaps the occasional resource as discussed within a session regarding work we are doing together.

 If you are in crisis, it is important to get the best and most immediate help, which is NOT me.